Steven Brooks (lacrosse): Collegiate Lacrosse

-Professional career
+Professional Lacrosse

 2008: Chicago Machine; Brooks was drafted 6th overall by the Chicago Machine in the 2008 MLL Collegiate Draft.
 Brooks had a break out rookie season.
 He played in 15 games for the Machine recording 29 goals, 4 two-pointers, and 11 assists totaling 44 points, and adding 26 ground balls.
 He was named to the 2008 MLL All-Star team.
 He also competed in the 2008 Bud Light Skills fastest shot competition.

 2009: Chicago Machine; 5 games into the 2009 season and his second season with the Machine he broke his foot against Boston.
 This injury sideline Brooks for the rest of the season.

 2010: In 2010 Brooks played for the LXM Pro Tour league for Team STX.

 2011: Chesapeake Bayhawks; Brooks was traded to the Bayhawks in February 2011.
 He played in 12 games for the Bayhawks, recording 11 goals, 2 two-pointers, and 5 assists totaling 18 points, and adding 8 ground balls.
 He was the Bud Light MVP for their game against Hamilton.

-2012: Chesapeake Bayhawks; In 2012 he was a key player recording 23 goals, 3 two-pointers, 10 assists, and 11 ground balls.
+2012: Chesapeake Bayhawks; In 2012 he was a key contributor, recording 23 goals, 3 two-pointers, 10 assists, and 11 ground balls.
 He was the Bud Light MVP for their game against Denver.
-In playoffs he totaled another 2 goals and 4 assists helping the Bayhawks to win their 4th MLL Championship Title.
-He was named to the 2012 MLL All-Star team.
+During the playoffs, he added another two goals and four assists helping the Bayhawks to win their fourth MLL Championship Title.
+Brooks was named to the 2012 MLL All-Star team.
 Brooks stuck the game-winning goal in the All-Star game to lead his Old School Team to victory.
-He also competed in the 2012 Bud Light Skills fastest shot competition.
+He also competed in the 2012 Bud Light Skills fastest shot competition, recording a 108 mph shot lefty and 102 mph righty.

 2013: Chesapeake Bayhawks; In 2013 Brooks recorded 13 goals, 1 two-pointer, 8 assists, and 10 ground balls.
 In playoffs he totaled 1 goal and 2 ground balls.
 With 3 minutes to go in the semi-final championship game, Brooks stuck a goal to tie the game at 12, the Bayhawks then scored with 1 min to go to advance to the Championship game and win their 5th MLL Championship Title.
 Brooks was named to the 2013 MLL All-Star team and he also competed in the 2013 Bud Light Skills fastest shot competition at the All-Star game.

 2014: Chesapeake Bayhawks; In 2014 Brooks recorded 6 goals, 1 two-pointer, 3 assists, and 3 ground balls.
 Brooks struggled with a knee injury throughout the season.
 He was traded to Florida Launch for the last four games of the season.